jessicafeng825/Hui-feng-Portfolio/content/project/offlinewaterShader/index.md

 ---
 title: Large-scale water body rendering based on offline FFT.
-summary: This project adopts offline FFT method, uses compute shader to calculate FFT waveform, and pre-computes and renders a series of displacement, Normal, bubble map, load resources dynamically at runtime.
-For water coloring, the unity shader under the default pipeline is used to realize the water
-The effect of body gradation, refraction, reflection, wave tip foam and shore waves.
+summary: This project adopts offline FFT method, uses compute shader to calculate FFT waveform, and pre-computes and renders a series of displacement,Normal, bubble map, load resources dynamically at runtime.
+For water coloring, the unity shader under the default pipeline is used to realize the water The effect of body gradation, refraction, reflection, wave tip foam and shore waves.
 tags:
 - Computer Graphics
 date: "2016-04-27T00:00:00Z"